xtuml/bridgepoint/doc-internal/process/HOWTO-create-new-development-workspace.md

 	             That setting must be set to "smaller" 100% It is is adjusted your graphical compare restuls will not match, _- Launch Eclipse

+_- Setup development environment to run MC3020 under a launch configuration _- Open Windows explorer and navigate to the BridgePoint plugin
+      installation folder.
+The default is:
+      C:\MentorGraphics\BridgePoint\eclipse_extensions\BridgePoint\eclipse\plugins\com.mentor.nucleus.bp.mc.mc3020_<ver>\mc3020
+   _- Select all files and folders in the above folder _- Select copy
+   _- Open the Model Explorer view in Eclipse and navigate to:
+      <workspace>/com.mentor.nucleus.bp.mc.mc3020/mc3020
+   _- Paste the previous selection into this folder
+   _- Open the Model Explorer view in Eclipse and navigate to:
+      <workspace>/com.mentor.nucleus.bp.mc.c.binary/mc3020
+   _- Paste the previous selection into this folder

-_R Your environment is not built and ready for unit testing.
+_R Your environment is now built and ready for unit testing.